-Originally Published in the Greenwood Daily Journal Saturday December 3, 2011
+The recipe for these chocolate crinkle cookies was originally published in the Greenwood Daily Journal on Saturday December 3, 2011

 That doesn’t mean you have to take out a small loan or flex your inner Martha, but maybe take a few minutes to jot down a list of all of the important people in your life that you want to remember.
 From your children’s teachers, coaches or babysitter to your hairstylist you can definitely give them a little something without breaking the bank.

-In a season so threatened by commercialism, time in the kitchen cooking up sweets for everyone on your holiday list can be a balm to your sanity.
+In a season so threatened by commercialism, time in the kitchen cooking up sweets like chocolate crinkle cookies for everyone on your holiday list can be a balm to your sanity.
 It absolutely is for me.
-I am by no means a baker or pastry chef but I do enjoy making different cookie doughs after the boys go to bed, wrap the unbaked dough into logs and freeze for later.
-I find that this cuts down on the last minute hassles of getting something prepared for a family get together or office party.
+I am by no means a baker or pastry chef, but I do enjoy making different cookie recipes after the boys go to bed.
+Then I wrap the unbaked dough into logs and freeze for baking later.
+I find that this cuts down on the last minute hassle of getting something prepared for a family get together or office party.

-Another easy Christmas treat to make and give is the Sugarplum.
-This no-bake treat are full of apricots, raisins and nuts.
-You can whip these up in minutes and they are so easy even your kids can get in on the action.
-In a food processor add 3/4 cups raisins, 3/4 cup dried apricots, 3/4 cups dates, 3/4 cups walnuts, 1 cup almonds and 1/4 cup orange juice and pulse until combined and sticking together.
+Another easy Christmas treat to make and give are sugarplums.
+This no-bake treat is full of apricots, raisins and nuts.
+You can whip these up in minutes and they are so easy to make, even your kids can get in on the action.
+In a food processor, add 3/4 cups raisins, 3/4 cup dried apricots, 3/4 cups dates, 3/4 cups walnuts, 1 cup almonds and 1/4 cup orange juice.
+Pulse until combined and everything is sticking together.
 Roll this into 1 inch balls and roll each ball in sugar.
 Place each ball in a paper cupcake liner and store in an airtight container.
 Your friends will definitely have visions of these sugarplum treats dancing in their heads!

 Surprise co-workers with a tray of cookies or sweets instead of feeling obligated to buy each of them a separate gift and spend money you may not have to spend.
 I know that being the recipient of a homemade gift shows me that someone cared enough for me to take the time to make it.
 A few cookies, a square of fudge or some roasted nuts are enough to make anyone feel special.
 Put it in a cellophane bag tied with a festive ribbon and you have yourself a gift!

-This is also a popular time of year to send care packages to children in college, family who live out of town and service men and women overseas.
-Send season’s greetings across the miles with a box of cookies.
-I know when my brother was serving overseas and could not be with us for the holidays he appreciated all of the care packages he received from our family and friends.
-When you are choosing your cookie to send, stick with sturdy ones that don’t require refrigeration.
-Good travelers include, Giant M&M cookies, Molasses cookies and Chocolate Crinkle cookies.
-Wrap the cooled cookie in plastic wrap to keep them fresh, then box them up with tissue and use packing peanuts or bulk unpopped popcorn kernels to prevent breakage.
-Make sure to send the sweets first class.
+This is also a popular time of year to send care packages to children in college, family who live out of town, and service men and women overseas.
+Send season’s greetings across the miles with a box of homemade cookies.
+When my brother was serving overseas and could not be with us for the holidays, he appreciated all of the care packages he received from our family and friends.
+When choosing what type of cookie to send, stick with sturdy ones that don’t require refrigeration.
+Good travelers include, giant M&M cookies, molasses cookies and chocolate crinkle cookies.
+Wrap the cooled cookies in plastic wrap to keep them fresh, then box them up with festive tissue paper.
+Use packing peanuts or bulk unpopped popcorn kernels to prevent breakage.
+Make sure to send sweets and other perishable items first class.

 Any way you package it, the recipient of your gift will appreciate the time and effort you spent on making this holiday special for them, a handmade gift from the heart.